 While many sceptics may have doubted that these devices were more than a gimmick, an expensive and glorified jukebox, or a solution to a problem that didn’t exist, it is becoming clear that these devices are not going anywhere.
 Estimates suggest Amazon alone have sold 19 million echo devices to date.

 They are likely to change the way that many people interact with the internet and how they source information.
 This is something hotel revenue managers will need to be aware of.

 The technological landscape never stands still, and voice-activated commerce currently accounts for $1.8billion in the US but is expected to rise to $40billion by 2022.
 According to the ADI consumer electronics report, 20% of voice assistant owners already use the devices for online shopping.
 Hotel revenue management strategy will inevitably be affected by changes in the way that consumers approach research and hotel booking.

 What does this have to do with revenue management?

-How consumers interact with the hotels is crucial for revenue management, and a previous blog has highlighted the importance of optimising a website for mobile use.
+How consumers interact with hotels is crucial for revenue management, and the importance of optimising a website for mobile use.
 Unfortunately, mobile browsing is no longer ‘the future’ and businesses must now start to adapt to voice browsing.
 Gartner predicts that by 2020, 30% of web browsing sessions will be done without a screen.

-This may be transformative for hotel revenue in two ways: firstly, the search terms that everyone is so used to using will inevitably change, because we speak differently to the way we write; secondly, the artificial intelligence software in the devices will seek to automatically find what we are looking for to present us with the best option; they will do our browsing for us.
+This may be transformative for hotel revenue in two ways; firstly, the search terms that everyone is so used to using will inevitably change, because we speak differently to the way we write, secondly, the artificial intelligence software in the devices will seek to automatically find what we are looking for to present us with the best option, so essentially, they will do our browsing for us.